BhavarthPathare/PRODIGY_CS_02/README.md

+# PRODIGY_CS_02
-# 2️⃣ PRODIGY_CS_02 – Image Encryption Tool
+🖼️ Image Encryption & Decryption Tool – PRODIGY_CS_02

-🖼️ A web-based tool that encrypts and decrypts image files using AES encryption.
-Supports multiple image formats and provides an instant preview of the decrypted image.
+A web-based application built with Flask for PRODIGY_CS Task 2 that allows users to encrypt and decrypt image files using AES encryption.
+It provides a secure way to protect image data while offering an intuitive interface for ease of use.

+## 🛠 Tech Stack
+- Python
+- Flask
-🔹 Tech Stack: Python, Flask, PyCryptodome, HTML, CSS
+- HTML, CSS
-🔹 Features:
+- PyCryptodome

+## 🚀 Features
+- AES standard encryption for images
-- AES-based encryption & decryption
+- Perfect decryption with preview support
+- Support for any image file type

-- Works with JPG, PNG, and other formats
+- Simple and user-friendly interface

-- Instant preview of decrypted images

-- Stylish hacker-themed UI

-## 📂 Structure:
+## 📂 Project Structure
 PRODIGY_CS_02/
-│<br>
+│
-├── static/<br>
+├── static/
-│ ├── encrypted/ # Stores encrypted images<br>
-│ ├── decrypted/ # Stores decrypted previews<br>
-│ └── style.css # Styling for the app<br>
+│   └── style.css         # Styling for the app
-│<br>
+│
-├── templates/<br>
+├── templates/
-│ └── index.html # HTML form and result display<br>
+│   └── index.html        # HTML form and preview display
-│<br>
+│
-├── app.py # Main Flask application<br>
+├── app.py                # Main Flask application
 └── README.md             # Project description

+## ⚠️ Disclaimer
+This tool is for educational purposes only.
+Do not use it for encrypting sensitive or personal images without proper security practices.